-Your child, , took the on
+i oui ciiiu, , took tileon

 and scored , which indicates he/she needs to work on

-Based on these recent mid-year screener additional assistance in reading.
-Therefo developed to address the identified readi provided, as well as some of the addition his/her reading skills: results, your child has been ide ore, a Student Reading Improven ing deficits.
-Listed below are the nent Plan (SRIP) is being e current services
+additional assistance in reading.
+Therefor developed to address the identified reading results, your child has been identified as needing re, a Student Reading Improvement Plan (SRIP) is being a deficits.
+Listed below are the current services al services and supports that will be provided to address

 CURRENT SERVICES:

 1.

 2.

 3.

-PROPOSED SUPPLEMENTAL INST TRUCTIONAL SERVICES A AND SUPPORTS:
+PROPOSED SUPPLEMENTAL INST TRUCTIONAL SERVICES AND SUPPORTS:

 1.

 2.

 3.